 Customer Experience Audit: New York Times Beats Google

 Editor’s Note: This post is part of a series of Customer Experience Audits.
 In this series we walk you through customer experience examples across industries.
-We feature brands that made strategic investments in their customer experience and brands that have missed the mark.
+We feature brands that made strategic investments in cross channel customer experience and brands that have missed the mark.
 We often get asked the question what is customer experience.
 With this series we are hoping to elevate the concept of customer experience to strategy.
 See all audits.

 The newspaper industry is one of the most disrupted in the past decade.
 Newspapers have always had a certain sophistication, history, and nostalgia associated with them.
 This makes it particularly hard to observe their disappearance.
 Of the newspaper industry’s most recognizable brands, the New York Times is one that brings an additional layer of style that makes so many of us never want to let go.